kenzanlabs/generator-keystone/README.md

 TBD

 ## Development
 This project comes bundled with [Vagrant][] to enable all contributors the same consistent environment.
 The workflow is as follows:

 1. Run `vagrant up` from the root of the project
 2. Run `cd /vagrant`
 3. You can now run all Gulp, Yeoman, or NPM commands from the terminal.
 Use your host machine for Git, your IDE, etc.

 [Vagrant]: https://www.vagrantup.com/

+## Testing
+You can test your source files by running `npm test`

 ## LICENSE
 Copyright 2016 Kenzan, LLC <http://kenzan.com>